for string quartet

 for NOW Ensemble (flute, clarinet, electric guitar, piano, double bass)

-When I tell people I am composer, I am often asked about the mechanics of producing a musical score.
+People often ask me about the mechanics of producing a musical score.
 Do I still write with a pencil and paper?
 Do I have a publisher?
 How do you produce musical graphics?
-So I hope it will be of interest to include here some information about how music is actually produced and distributed.
+So here is some information about how music, in a notated form, is actually produced and distributed.

-Firstly, I am self-published – although I engage a professional printer and binder to produce the actual scores, I typeset my own music using desktop software called Sibelius.
-(There are lots of musical notation software programmes – for a more detailed discussion on the merits of Sibelius, its counterpart Finale, less well-known programmes like Lilypond, and the ‘new kid on the block’ Dorico, hang around a student bar near one of the music colleges or university music departments after a new music workshop.
+I am self-published, and although I engage a professional printer and binder to produce the actual scores, I typeset music myself using desktop software called Sibelius.
+(There are various musical notation software programmes – for a more detailed discussion on the merits of Sibelius, less well-known programmes like Lilypond, or the more recent Dorico, hang around a student bar near a college or university music department following a new music workshop.
 Discussions can get quite heated…!)

-Personally speaking – and it is a very personal thing – I typeset my music only having written a great deal of it down with pencil and paper.
-I suppose I am quite old-fashioned in this, but then again writing down music is pretty old-fashioned anyway – certainly in the global musical context of 2020, when most creators would consider a ‘piece’ to be an audio track rather than a piece of paper.
+I typeset my music only having written a great deal of it down with pencil and paper – but that is a very personal thing.
+I suppose I am quite old-fashioned in this, but then again writing down music is pretty old-fashioned anyway – certainly in the global musical context of the 2020s, when most creators would consider a ‘piece’ to be an audio track rather than a piece of paper.
 But zoom out a bit further in time and writing down music can be seen as a very modern thing to do, only really being widespread in the last few hundred years, and then only in the Western musical tradition, with music-making of all kinds and in many other cultures having flourished with very limited recourse to notation for thousands of years prior.
 Its quite likely that our current emphasis on the aural, rather than printed, sharing of music is just a return to common practice, and gradually we shall look back on the period of c.1700 to 2000 as a bit of a historical anomaly when composers actually wrote things down.

 Anyway, the point is I have to write music by hand, on paper – not just because I am used to it, but because the use of a static physical space (a blank piece of paper) is central to my creative process.
 When one writes music on paper there is a sense of manipulating physical shape and space, rather than sound.
 This sense is heightened by the physical touch of a pencil – although I never rub anything out, and when I put a line through notes the aim is not to delete them permanently but rather indicate that I believe it does not work at this particular juncture or in reference to the particular issue at hand.